ceefit/lightshow/README.md

   (ctrl+b, arrow-key) # move to the other window in tmux cd mobile-webapp yarn start
-  (ctrl+b, d) # Detatch from tmux, now it's running in the background and can be resumed with `tmux att`
+  (ctrl+b, d) # Detach from tmux, now it's running in the background and can be resumed with `tmux att`
   ```

 ## SSL